Anindita1709/cv_project/README.md

-# Object Aware RoomReIdentification
+# Object Aware Room Re-Identification

-This repository contains a PyTorch reimplementation of the AirRoom pipeline for indoor room re-identification using global, object-level, and fine-grained matching cues.
+This repository contains a PyTorch reimplementation of the pipeline for indoor room re-identification using global, object-level, and fine-grained matching cues.

 ## Project Overview